shalinee14/namaste-react/Notes/NOTE.md

 1. dev dependency (development phase)
 2. normal dependancy (for production phase)

+if install any npm plugin in react configuration and version will go inside the package.json and code will go inside node module.

 parcel : '^2.8.3'
 ^ is responsible if minor version is updated then automatically version will update on app